 Traditionally T60s have not been the coolest laptops, especially if it has the ATI V5200 FireGL or Mobility x1400 chip or has been upgraded from a Core Duo to a Core 2 Duo (which has about 10 more watts of maximum thermal output).
 A few potential problems are as follows:

 The W500/T500 heatsink is in my opinion the best route whether you're replacing the fan in your T60 or doing a T601 frankenpad mod.
-If you're using a T61 motherboard w/ the quadcore mod and quadro 570m, you *cannot* use these T60 heatsinks.
+If you're using a T61 motherboard with the quad core mod and Quadro 570m, you *cannot* use these T60 heatsinks.
+The discolouration on the heat pipes in the photo is how the heatsinks just look (it was not me shaving that part down or anything, you ONLY shave the silver heat block.)

 T60 Fan cooling